jacktoncelli/sudoku/README.md

 If you would like to understand what methods I have, and what they are for, feel free to look at the code directly.
 I've included docstrings on every method, and the majority of the methods are very simple and obvious, with a few exceptions.
 If you have any questions about how they work or suggestions to improve any part of this project, please feel free to reach out to me.

-Instead of just explaining the prupose statements of everything I have so far(which again, is availible in the code), I'm going to explain the structure of my code and the current logical capabilities.
+I've provided a high-level overview of how I designed this code and how I approached it from a logical standpoint.

 <hr>